d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 1.7.0

-TThis version is approved for release on Apple Mac Store 29 August 2019.
+This version is approved for release on Apple Mac Store 29 August 2019.

 The **major effort** in this release are refactor and cleanup in code.
 Refactor is mainly for decoupling of code and make RsyncGUI easier for maintenance and enhancements.